httpwg/http2-spec/draft.md

 * http1-tls-relaxed: If there is sufficient interest, it may also be worthwhile defining a HTTP/1-based tls-relaxed protocol.

-* Priority and Weight: It may be advantageous to include measures of priority and weight in the Alternate Services model (similar to SRV).

-* Indicating Chosen Service: It's likely necessary for the server to know which protocol the client has chosen, and perhaps even the hostname (for load balancing).
-This could be conveyed as part of the "magic", or as a request header.
-There are also security implications here; for example, without this information, the server doesn't know if the client has checked the certificate, leading to a situation where an intermediary can downgrade a HTTPS connection to relaxed HTTP.

-* Client Behavior: Currently, this mechanism is completely declarative, and clients have free reign as to how they use the alternate services.
-It may be desirable to specify this more closely.

-* IPV6: The intersection between Alternate Services and IPV6 / Happy Eyeballs
-  {{RFC6555}} should be investigated.

 # Frequently Asked Questions